iamnotbobby/dig-tool/README.md

 A highly configurable automation tool specifically for the ROBLOX game ["Dig"](https://www.roblox.com/games/126244816328678) where several algorithms are used in order achieve accuracy during the minigame.

+> [!NOTE]
-> **Note:** If in any circumstances tools like these become *banned* by Dig staff, this repository and its contents will be archived.
+> If in any circumstances tools like these become *banned* by Dig staff, this repository and its contents will be archived.

 ## Installation